LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W03-D1-ConditionalStatements-if.md

 ## Lab Assignment

 Take a look at Part 1 of the lab assignment now.
-You know enough to do the first 7 problems which use if statements.
-The last two problems use switch case statements which we will cover in the next class session.
+You know enough to do the first 7 problems which use `if` statements.
+The last two problems use `switch` statements which we will cover in the next class session.

 ### Console  vs Code Editor for Part 1